braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 ### Step 2 - Get Credentials {#secret-key-2}

 Once a user has been created, click "Show User Security Credentials" so your **Access Key ID** and **Secret Access Key** will be revealed.
-Next, either note these credentials somewhere, or click the blue "Download Credentials" button as you will need to input these into the Braze dashboard later on.
+Next, either note these credentials somewhere or click the blue "Download Credentials" button as you will need to input these into the Braze dashboard later on.

 ![Secret Key][11]